deeputech/deeputech.github.io/_posts/memory-management-in-golang.md

 The resident set is divided into pages of 8KB each and is managed by one global `mheap` object.

 > Large objects(Object of Size > 32kb) are allocated directly from `mheap`.
-These large request comes at an expenses of central lock, so only one `P`’s request can be served at any given point of time.
+These large requests come at an expense of central lock, so only one `P`’s request can be served at any given point of time.

 `mheap` manages pages grouped into different constructs as below:

 -   **mspan**: `mspan` is the most basic structure that manages the pages of memory in `mheap`.
-Its a double linked list that holds the address of the start page, span size class and number of pages in the span.
+Its a double linked list that holds the address of the start page, span size class and the number of pages in the span.
 Like TCMalloc, Go also divides Memory Pages into a block of 67 different classes by size starting at 8 bytes up to 32 kilobytes as in the below image

     ![](https://i.imgur.com/IxjG2aF.png)

-    Each span exists twice, one for objects with pointers (**scan** classes) and one for objects with no pointers (**noscan** classes).
+    Each span exists twice, one for objects with pointers (**scan** classes) and one for objects with no pointers (**`noscan`** classes).
 This helps during GC as `noscan` spans need not be traversed to look for live objects.

 -   **mcentral**: `mcentral` groups spans of same size class together.
 Each `mcentral` contains two `mspanList`:

-    -   **empty**: Double linked list of spans with no free objects or spans that are cached in an `mcache`.
-When a span here is freed, its moved to the nonempty list.
+    -   **empty**: Double linked list of spans with no free objects or spans that are cached in a `mcache`.
+When a span here is freed, it's moved to the nonempty list.
-    -   **nonempty**: Double linked list of spans with a free object.
+    -   **non-empty**: Double linked list of spans with a free object.
 When a new span is requested from `mcentral`, it takes that from the nonempty list and moves it into the empty list.

     When `mcentral` doesn't have any free span, it requests a new run of pages from `mheap`.

 -   **arena**: The heap memory grows and shrinks as required within the virtual memory allocated.
-When more memory is needed, `mheap` pulls them from the virtual memory as chunk of 64MB(for 64 bit architectures) called `arena`.
+When more memory is needed, `mheap` pulls them from the virtual memory as a chunk of 64MB(for 64-bit architectures) called `arena`.
 The pages are mapped to spans here.

 -   **mcache**: This is a very interesting construct. `mcache` is a cache of memory provided to a `P`(Logical Processor) to store small objects(Object size <=32Kb).
 Though this resembles the thread stack, it is part of the heap and is used for dynamic data. `mcache` contains `scan` and `noscan` types of `mspan` for all class sizes.
 Goroutines can obtain memory from `mcache` without any locks as a `P` can have only one `G` at a time.
 Hence this is more efficient. `mcache` requests new spans from `mcentral` when required.

 ## Stack

 This is the stack memory area and there is one stack per Goroutine(`G`).
-This is where static data including function frames, primitive values, and pointers to structs are stored.
+This is where static data including function frames, static structs, primitive values, and pointers to dynamic structs are stored.
 This is not same as `mcache` which is assigned to a `P`

 ---